-As well as writing, he plays the flute, mandolin and guitar.
+As well as writing, de Bernieres plays the flute, mandolin and guitar.
 He was born in London in 1954.